-Researchers investigate drug resistant ovarian cancer to improve clinical treatmentAugust 9th, 2012 in Cancer /
+Researchers investigate drug resistant ovarian cancer to improve clinical treatmentAugust 9, 2012 in Medicine & Health / Cancer

 (Medical Xpress) -- A new study by TCD researchers investigates drug-resistant ovarian cancer cells.
 The findings which have been recently published in the international publication, PLoS One will increase understanding of molecular markers in drug-resistant ovarian cancer with a view to improving clinical treatment.

 Worldwide there are more than 204,000 new cases of ovarian cancer each year, accounting for around 4% of all cancers diagnosed in women.
 For many cancers, including ovarian, chemotherapy remains the only treatment option.
 While chemotherapy has its success stories, the majority of ovarian cancer patients will go on to develop chemotherapy-resistant disease.
 Determining which chemotherapy drug to give a patient is a complicated process.
 Most decisions are made based on the type of cancer the patient has and how advanced it is.
 Currently, there is a shift towards individually tailoring chemotherapy to each patient.
 A personalised approach has improved treatment outcomes in breast cancer by targeting therapy according to its subtype.

 In the case of ovarian cancer, research fellow and lead author Dr Britta Stordal says: If we can subdivide ovarian cancer patients into different resistance categories we can start personalising the treatment of this disease.
 The cost of patients receiving chemotherapy that they do not respond to is high, both personally for the patients and financially for the healthcare system.
 By understanding how chemotherapy resistance develops in ovarian cancer we can determine the best drug to prescribe to each patient.
 The individual tailoring of chemotherapy for relapsed patients can only improve cancer treatment in terms of increased response rates.